seal-codes/webapp/README.md

 2. A user's established social identity
 3. A specific point in time

-This attestation is encoded in a QR code that can be attached to or embedded in the document, providing a visual indicator of verification and an easy way to check authenticity.
+This attestation is encoded in a QR code that becomes an integral part of the document itself through a specialized embedding process.
+The embedding method varies by document type to ensure both the integrity of the original content and the verifiability of the attestation.

 ## How It's Different from Traditional Digital Signatures